Compose SSO for Amazon Data Sources¶

 5 - AWS STS generates temporary security credentials (an STS token) which are cached in memory within Alation for reuse

-6 - Compose or the Catalog call AuthService and retrieve the temporary security credentials to call AWS services (such as Athena, DynamoDB or other AWS resources) through the appropriate JDBC driver
+6 - Compose or the catalog call AuthService and retrieve the temporary security credentials to call Amazon services (such as Athena, DynamoDB or other resources) through the appropriate JDBC driver

 7 - Alation user is authenticated and authorized to query the AWS resource within the scope of the assumed role

 SSO for AWS data sources is configured for each data source and invoked when users run queries against the data source in Compose, run Dynamic Profiles on the data source tables and columns, and perform data upload into the data source in the catalog.

 It is not recommended to schedule queries and use Excel Live Reports with the connection established using SSO authentication as these features require user credentials to be valid at the time the data is refreshed on schedule.
 AWS STS API does not currently offer the capability to automatically renew temporary credentials.
 Users can schedule queries or use Excel Live Reports over connections that use an AWS IAM key ID and secret if they are available to users establishing the connection.